 Long-distance relationships can only work when both partners put their full potential to get things going.
 You should be so much in love to make logistical and life-rearranging commitments for love to work out.
 Oddly enough, long-distance relations require much more than a geographically close romance.
 But it also has a lot more to offer and can be eccentrically satisfying.
 You learn a lot about yourself, intimacy and the importance of commitments.

 How long should you be in a long-distance relationship?

 There is no hard and fast rule for the duration of a long-distance relationship should last as long as it’s working for both partners.
 However, ideally, your long-distance relationship should not be more than three months.

 Practically very few people are fine with being in a long-distance relationship for extended periods.
 If you’re not one of those, think of ways you can eliminate the distance.

-Collaborate with your partner and agree if the relationship is working, one of you will close the distance by moving closer, or even both can move to a new location.
+Collaborate with your partner and agree that if the relationship is working, one of you will close the distance by moving closer, or you can move to a new location.
 Similarly, if the relationship isn’t working out after a particular time, you should feel free to end it and avoid staying in a relationship that isn’t suitable.

 What should you not do in a long-distance relationship?

 Long-distance relationships come with many challenges, and there are certain behaviours crucial communication lines that both partners should avoid to keep the relationship healthy and prosperous.
 Some of the things you should not do in a long-distance relationship are:

 - Low confidence or trust in your partner